 We met other adopting families from Canada during our stay in South Africa and they all had children with similar stories.
 One little boy was found on the side of the road, freshly born and still surrounded by his amniotic sac.
 Like I said, there’s no shortage of human need in the world.

-Although our enthusiasm were heavily tested during the adoption process, something unexpected has slowly set in during the 12 years Ellie has been with us.
+Although our enthusiasms were heavily tested during the adoption process, something unexpected has slowly set in during the 13 years Ellie has been with us.
 Actually, quite a few unexpected things, many of them good.
 She’s smart, lively, loving and powerfully emotional.
 She’s also interested in the homestead work I do, and has already learned to drive our old F-150 quite competently in our fields.
 All in all, she’s a very rich spice in our family.

-When Ellie was in South African, the authorities gave her a name: Noluthando Silvu.
+When Ellie was in South Africa, the authorities gave her a name: Noluthando Silvu.
 “Noluthando” means “love” in the Zulu language.
 We gave her the permanent name of Ella Noluthando Maxwell, after our favourite female singer, Ella Fitzgerald.
 As it turns out, our Ellie is a great singer.
-Click below to watch a couple of videos, one of which is Ellie singing with her brother, Robert, playing on the piano.
+Click below to watch one of dozens of videos Ellie has made for her YouTube channel Ellie Maxwell Music.